 - contractual clauses authorised by the ICO, including those on the basis of the new International Data Transfer Agreement (IDTA) and the EU SCCs Addendum

 - administrative arrangements between public authorities or bodies

 BCRs are intended for use by multinational corporate groups, groups of undertakings or a group of enterprises engaged in a joint economic activity such as franchises, joint ventures or professional partnerships.

-For most businesses, the simplest way to provide an appropriate safeguard for a restricted transfer to a country not covered by an adequacy decision is to enter into standard contractual clauses with the sender of the personal data.
+For most businesses, the simplest way to provide an appropriate safeguard for a restricted transfer to a country not covered by an adequacy decision will be through agreeing the data protection clauses with the sender - see more on standard contractual clauses (SSCs).